Mother Is a Freshman

-Mother Is a Freshman is a 1949 American comedy film directed by Lloyd Bacon and starring Loretta Young and Van Johnson.
+Mother Is a Freshman is a 1949 American technicolor comedy film directed by Lloyd Bacon and starring Loretta Young, Van Johnson and Rudy Vallée.
+It was produced and distributed by 20th Century Fox.
 The film was nominated for an Academy Award for Best Costume Design by Kay Nelson.

 Plot

 Abby Abbott lives in New York City together with her teenage daughter Susan.
 They support themselves with money from a trust fund started by her late husband.
 An attorney by the name of John Heaslip handles the placement of the money, and he sees to it that payment is made every three years.
 He is also romantically interested in Abby, but she has consistently rejected his proposals to marry her.
 Since Abby has already spent all her money from the current lump sum, John informs her that she will have to wait "until February" for the next payment.

 The largest cost is seventeen-year-old Susan's tuition for Pointer College.
 Desperate to get the money, Abby, whose maiden name was Abigail Fortitude just like her grandma, applies for a scholarship (specifically for women named "Abigail Fortitude") set up by the grandmother, amounting to $3,000 annually.
 To get the scholarship Abby has to enroll at the college.
 This way she can also keep an eye on her daughter, who has a crush on English professor Richard Michaels.
 The professor is writing light crime novels using a pseudonym.

 Abby is determined to not disclose that she is Susan's mother, but the dean, Gillingham, discovers that she and Susan have the same home address.
 She begins her studies and enrolls in professor Michaels class.
 Richard is quite taken with the beautiful and mature woman, and asks her if he can see her in the evening for "tutoring" in private.